Paris, Death, and Uncertainty

 And this is the feeling for a parent that is so unsettling during these times of such extreme horror and evil.

-In February of 2008 and February of 2011 respectively, we had our two sons baptized into Christ.
-Baptized into the One who took on the evil of the world and destroyed it.
-The One who waged war against death and came out victorious.
-And now is the One who sits at the right hand of the Father for eternity.
+In February 2008 and February 2011, respectively, we had our two sons baptized into Christ.
+They were baptized into the One who took on the evil of the world and destroyed it, the One who waged war against death and came out victorious.
+And now, the One who sits at the right hand of the Father for eternity.

 This is the hope that I live in.
 This is the faith that I cling to.